Cadillac Seville: Third generation (1986–1991)

-The 1986 featured a transverse-mounted V8 driving the front wheels, an advanced 4-speed automatic transmission, and EPA fuel mileage of 26 mpgus on the highway.
+The 1986 Cadillac Seville featured a transverse-mounted V8 driving the front wheels, an advanced 4-speed automatic transmission, and EPA fuel mileage of 26 mpgus on the highway.
 The Seville's computerized engine management system featured a BCM/ECM (Body Control Module/Engine Control Module) and an electronic dashboard using high-intensity vacuum fluorescent displays — made possibly after GM's acquisition of Hughes Electronics.

-With sales substantially below expectations, Cadillac facelifted the exterior for model year 1988.
+With sales substantially below expectations, Cadillac facelifted the exterior for the 1988 model year.
 This was the final generation to have an annual grille facelift.
 Cadillac introduced the Seville Touring Sedan (STS) trim level this model year, equipped with the FE2 touring suspension, 15-inch alloy wheels, upgraded springs, a rear sway bar, a 15.6:1 steering ratio for enhanced handling, grille mounted emblem, cloisonne trunk lock cover, and a four-passenger interior.
 Seville Touring Sedan production totaled 1,499 units in 1988.
 The first 1988 STSs were custom built by Cars and Concepts and announced at that year's Detroit Grand Prix.
-These initial run models were available to VIPs within General Motors, the Cadillac Division, some major shareholders and a short list of dignitaries.
+These initial run models were available to VIPs within General Motors, the Cadillac division, some major shareholders and a short list of dignitaries.
 A special label was affixed to the lower corner of the driver-side front door identifying it as one of the original STSs.
 The Elegante trim package, first introduced on Seville in 1978, was discontinued after the 1988 model year.

-For 1989, the first production STSs were sold as a "Limited Edition" with option code of YP6.
+For 1989, the first production STSs were sold as a "Limited Edition" with an option code of YP6.
 Features from the 1988 model were carried over with the addition of a retuned suspension package for more precise steering and firmer feel of the road.
 Additional features included hand-stitched beechwood ultrasoft leather seats, anti-lock braking, touring suspension, a 3.3:1 drive ratio, 15-inch cast aluminum alloy wheels, and Goodyear Eagle GT4 blackwall tires.

-Additional STS features included: grille with flush-mounted wreath-and-crest, modified driver's front fender with the cornering light moved to the front fascia and headlight monitors removed, matching body-color front lower airdam and bodyside moldings, matte black export license pocket with bright bead, matte black front bumper impact pads and rear bumper guard vertical inserts, matching body color outside rearview mirrors with a black patch, modified (from Eldorado) rear reflexes (moved to the bumper), modified export taillamps with three-color European-style lenses, an STS nameplate on the deck lid, and an STS-exclusive cloisonne deck lid lock cover.
+Additional STS features included grille with flush-mounted wreath-and-crest, modified driver's front fender with the cornering light moved to the front fascia and headlight monitors removed, matching body-color front lower airdam and bodyside moldings, matte black export license pocket with bright bead, matte black front bumper impact pads and rear bumper guard vertical inserts, matching body color outside rearview mirrors with a black patch, modified (from Eldorado) rear reflexes (moved to the bumper), modified export taillamps with three-color European-style lenses, an STS nameplate on the deck lid, and an STS-exclusive cloisonne deck lid lock cover.